 School has completed a lot of work recently on Mental Health.
-We have been involved in a consultancy project through TOG Mind and the Headteacher has undertaken Youth Mental Health First Aid training.
+We have a Mental Health Support Worker in school one day a week who works with groups and indivduals as needed.
+The Headteacher has undertaken Youth Mental Health First Aid training.
 The Deputy Head has completed the Senior Mental Health Lead training.
 We have a range of strategies across the school to support children's emotional health and wellbeing.
 We have also completed the AcSeed Award.
-We also have a mental health practitionner in school one day a week to work with children as individuals and small groups as part of the Emotionally Friendly Schools scheme.